Après-ski and non-skiers

 BARS AND MUSIC

-There is something for everyone: beer and live music at the Moris Pub; classical recitals in the church (see below for specific dates); dancing the night away at Dick’s Tea Bar or Doudoune; locals, live music and tapas at the Jack; pool and Scandies at the Petit Danois; rugby players at the XV; young Brits at the Saloon; cocktails at Victor’s; champagne at the Blizzard; louche night bars, like Café Face; tea rooms and piano bars, as well as dozens of friendly little bars in the hotels and restaurants.
+Something for everyone: classical recitals in the church (see below for specific dates); dancing the night away at Dick’s Tea Bar or Doudoune; locals, live music and tapas at the Jack; pool and Scandies at the Petit Danois; rugby players at the XV; young Brits at the Hibou; pool and table football at Blue Note; cocktails at Victor’s; champagne at the Blizzard; louche night bars; tea rooms and piano bars, as well as dozens of friendly little bars in the hotels and restaurants.

 Non-skiers can buy cheap lift passes and join skiers for lunch on the slopes.
 Please see the Ski pass and discounts page for pedestrian lift pass prices.